LyubomirRashkov/Applications/README.md

-# Simple-applications
+# Applications

-This repository holds some simple applications
+This repository holds some applications